 Pour or scoop the batter onto the griddle, using about 1/4 cup for each pancake.

 Cook until bubbles form and the edges are dry, about 2 to 3 minutes.
 Might be more in high altitude.
 It's closer to 3 to 4 minutes.Flip and cook until browned on the other side.
-Do this with the remaining batter.
+Repeat with the remaining batter.
+You can keep them warm in an oven set to Warm until they're all ready if you want.

 Notes